Inferring stochastic low-rank recurrent neural networks from neural data: Supplemental material

 Let us now consider the case for $D > 1$.
 Note that an RNN with $N$ units and $D$ basis functions per unit, can be expanded to an RNN with $ND$ units with activation $\phi(\mathbf{x}_i)=\mathsf{max}(\mathbf{x}_i-\mathbf{h}_i,0)$ (\cite{Brenner2022}, Theorem 1).
 Any fixed point can then still be analytically computed using Eq.~\ref{eq:D_z}.
 We expand the network but keep track of all $\sum_r^RD^r {N \choose R}$ possible intersections.
 It still holds that from each intersection, we can reach $2^R$ regions.
 In total, we will now find at most $\sum^R_{r=0}D^r{N\choose r}$ regions (Lemma \ref{lemma:num_regions}).
 To find all the fixed points, we hence have to solve $\binom{N}{R}D^r+\sum^R_{r=0}\binom{N}{r}D^r$ systems of $R$ linear equations, which for constant $D$ and $R$ has a cost of $\mathcal{O}(N^R)$

 Finally, let's consider the case when hyperplanes are not in general position (which is unlikely to happen when doing numerical optimization).
 If there are intersections of more than $R$ hyperplanes, we proceed as before, but in case the intersection of $R$ hyperplanes we are currently considering intersects additional hyperplanes, set the diagonal elements of $\mathbf{D}_\Omega$ corresponding to these additional hyperplanes arbitrarily to $1$ (as intersections including the additional hyperplanes are considered separately).
 On the other hand, in case some hyperplanes are only part of intersections of less than $R$ hyperplanes (because they became parallel), we proceed as follows.
 Instead of considering only intersections of $R$ hyperplanes, we now also consider all possible intersections of $r$ hyperplanes, with $1\leq r \leq R$.
 For this, we solve no more than $\sum_r^R{N \choose r}$ systems of $r$ equations.
 Let $\mathbf{M}_r \in \mathbb{R}^{r \times R}$ be the matrix obtained by choosing $r$ different linearly independent rows $1,\dots, r$ of $\mathbf{M} \in \mathbb{R}^{N\times R}$; then we may find a point on the corresponding intersection of $r$ hyperplanes (note that the intersection itself can now also be a hyperplane) by to solving the following linear system of $r$ equations with $\dagger$ being the pseudoinverse.
-We here now end up with solving no more than $\sum_r^R$ ${N \choose r}$ systems of $r$ linear equations to find all regions, which has an equal cost in $N$ as the previous cases.
+We here now end up with solving no more than $\sum_r^R$ ${N \choose r}$ systems of $r$ linear equations to find all regions, which has an equal cost in $N$ as the previous cases. \end{proof} We here provide pseudocode.
+For simplicity, we restrict ourselved to the case of $D=1$ and assume that the arrangement specified by $\mathbf{M}$ and $\mathbf{h}$ is in general position.
+This can be generalized to the general setting as presented in the proof.